munki/createOSXinstallPkg/README.txt

 Installer choice changes
 ------------------------

-You'll find a "MacOSXInstaller.choiceChanges" file at InstallOSX.pkg/Contents/Resources/Mac OS X Install Data/MacOSXInstaller.choiceChanges
+You'll find a `MacOSXInstaller.choiceChanges` file at `InstallOSX.pkg/Contents/Resources/Mac OS X Install Data/MacOSXInstaller.choiceChanges`

 See `man installer` for more info on ChoiceChangesXML files.